 She couldn’t see with her hair in her face, but she detected the smell of warm blood mingled with the smell of rot.
 She heard the crunch of gnashing teeth, the zombies moaning with pleasure.

-Finally she managed to tear her hair free, and she saw Palmer’s body being ripped apart.
+Finally, she managed to tear her hair free, and saw Palmer’s body being ripped apart.
 It sent a jolt of fear through her—a horrible reminder of her fateful day in Haiti, her eye being ripped from its socket.
 She could almost feel Palmer’s pain as her own.
 Their grimy fingernails digging into his skin, pulling hot, steaming organs from his body.
 Their rotting teeth breaking the skin, tearing out layers of flesh.
 Palmer was already dead.
-She knew he couldn’t feel what was happening to him any more, but she started to scream.
+She knew he couldn’t feel what was happening to him anymore, but she started to scream.

 She cast about for Roderick, but she couldn’t see him through all the carnage.
 Her screams fell silent, turned into a whimper as the zombies began to finish their meal.
 Once they were done with Palmer, they turned to Annabel.
 They set their bloodstained fingers on her cheeks and on her neck.